-A documented procedure shall be established and maintained to define handling, control and disposal of contaminated and/ or affected products, goods and/ or cargo resulting from handling under conditions where the control measures are not implemented or ineffectively implemented, to prevent the contaminated and/ or affected products, goods and/ or cargo from being released to end user.
-Records related to handling of contaminated and/ or affected products, goods and/ or cargo shall be maintained.
+A documented procedure shall be established and maintained to define handling, control and disposal of products and/ or goods resulting from handling under conditions where the control measures are not implemented or ineffectively implemented, to prevent the products, goods and from being released to end user.
+Records related to handling of products, goods and shall be maintained.

-6.3.1.2 Disposition of contaminated and/ or affected products, goods and/ or cargo
+6.3.1.2 Disposition of contaminated and/or affected products and/ or goods

-- 6.3.1.2.1 The contaminated and/ or affected products, goods and/ or cargo shall be isolated and referred to the internal halal committee for decision.
-All decisions for disposition shall be recorded together with information on the nature of contamination, its cause(s) and consequences including information needed for traceability purposes related to the contaminated and/ or affected products, goods and/ or cargo, and referred to the relevant parties. - 6.3.1.2.2 The disposition of the contaminated and/ or affected products, goods and/ or cargo shall be carried out under strict supervision, or referred to the rightful owner.
+- 6.3.1.2.1 The contaminated and/ or affected products and/ or goods shall be isolated and referred to the internal halal committee for decision.
+All decisions for disposition shall be recorded together with information on the nature of contamination, its cause(s) and consequences including information needed for traceability purposes related to the contaminated and/ or affected products and/ or goods, and referred to the relevant party(ies). - 6.3.1.2.2 The disposition of the contaminated and/ or affected products and/ or goods shall be carried out under strict supervision, or referred to the rightful owner.

-6.3.2 Handling of doubtful products, goods and/ or cargo
+6.3.2 Handling of doubtful products and/ or goods

-- 6.3.2.1 Products, goods and/ or cargo handled under conditions where control measures are not implemented or ineffectively implemented, which have not been confirmed as contaminated or affected, are considered as doubtful products, goods and/ or cargo. - 6.3.2.2 The products, goods and/ or cargo handled under conditions where control measures are not implemented shall be evaluated with respect to the cause(s) of contamination and the impact of the contamination in terms of halal perspective. - 6.3.2.3 Such products, goods and/ or cargo shall be isolated and quarantined for further action.
+6.3.2.1 Products and/ or goods handled under conditions where control measures are not implemented or ineffectively implemented, which have not been confirmed as contaminated or affected, are considered as doubtful products and/ or goods.
+Such products and/ or goods shall be isolated and quarantined for further evaluation or referred to the owner for action to be taken.
 The evaluation shall be recorded.

-6.3.2.4 Evaluation for release of doubtful products, goods and/ or cargo
+6.3.2.2 Evaluation for release of doubtful products and/ or goods

-Each lot of doubtful products, goods and/ or cargo shall only be released when the following conditions apply:
+Each lot of doubtful products and/ or goods shall only be released when the following conditions apply:

-- evidence other than the monitoring system demonstrates that the control measures have been effective; - evidence shows that the effect of the control measures for that particular products, goods and/ or cargo complies with halal requirements; and - the results of sampling, analysis and/ or other verification activities demonstrate that the doubtful lot of products, goods and/ or cargo complies with the halal requirements. - 6.3.2.5 All lots of doubtful products, goods and/ or cargo shall be held under control of the organisation until they have been evaluated for disposition.

-6.3.2.6 Each lot of products, goods and/ or cargo confirmed to be contaminated shall be disposed in accordance with 6.3.1.2.
+- evidence other than the monitoring system demonstrates that the control measures have been effective; - evidence shows that the effect of the control measures for that particular products and/ or goods complies with halal requirements; and - c) the results of sampling, analysis and/ or other verification activities demonstrate that the doubtful lot of products and/ or goods complies with the halal requirements. - 6.3.2.3 All lots of doubtful products and/ or goods shall be held under control of the organisation until they have been evaluated for disposition - 6.3.2.4 Each lot of products and/ or goods confirmed to be contaminated shall be disposed in accordance to 6.3.1.2.